-Soltage Funds 20 MW PURPA and Community Solar Portfolio in the Eastern US
+Soltage and Harrison Street Announce Investment in 20 MW Solar Portfolio Across North Carolina, South Carolina, and Maine

-JERSEY CITY, N.J., Aug.
-17, 2021 /PRNewswire/ -- Today, Soltage LLC, a leading independent power producer announced its investment in a 20 megawatt (MW) portfolio of community solar and Public Utility Regulatory Policies Act (PURPA) solar projects located in North Carolina, South Carolina, and Maine.
+JERSEY CITY, N.J. and CHICAGO, Aug.
+17, 2021 /PRNewswire/ -- Soltage LLC, a leading independent power producer and Harrison Street, one of the leading investment management firms exclusively focused on alternative real assets, today announced an investment in a 20 megawatt (MW) portfolio of community solar assets and Public Utility Regulatory Policies Act (PURPA) solar projects located in North Carolina, South Carolina, and Maine.

-Customers served by this portfolio include Investor Owned Utilities purchasing electricity via Public Utility Regulatory Policies Act (PURPA) contracts, as well as U.S. businesses buying solar energy to meet clean energy goals and lock in reduced electricity costs.
+The portfolio serves customers including investor-owned utilities purchasing electricity via PURPA contracts, as well as U.S. businesses buying solar energy to meet clean energy goals and lock in reduced electricity costs.
 The portfolio will increase access to reliable, clean energy and foster local job creation.

-The portfolio is the second investment from the Soltage Iris capital vehicle, announced in partnership with Harrison Street.
-Soltage Iris will ultimately deploy 450 MW of new distributed solar and storage projects across the United States.
+This is the second investment for Harrison Street and Soltage's Iris vehicle, which previously announced a $250 million partnership to fund solar and other clean energy infrastructure assets in March 2021 to deploy 450 MW of new distributed solar and storage projects across the United States.
+The assets will be owned by the partnership and operated by Soltage.
+The partnership's first investment was a 14.5 MW portfolio of solar assets representing $30 million of project costs.

-"We are glad to announce this investment in high quality zero carbon infrastructure projects and advance the nation's transition to a reliable, clean energy future," said Jesse Grossman, Soltage CEO.
+"We are glad to announce this investment in high quality zero carbon infrastructure projects and pleased to continue our partnership with Harrison Street to advance the nation's transition to a reliable, clean energy future," said Jesse Grossman, Soltage CEO.
 "For the past 15 years, Soltage has seen the demand for distributed, clean energy assets continue to grow, and we've worked to meet this need by increasing the renewable energy options available to our customers."

+"Harrison Street is excited to continue to deliver mission critical renewable energy options to ensure the businesses and communities in which we invest can meet their sustainability and resiliency objectives.
+Soltage is an experienced leader in distributed solar assets, and we look forward to continuing to identify attractive investment opportunities together that advance our nation's decarbonization goals," said Carolyn Arida, Director and Head of Utilities for Harrison Street.

-The announcement demonstrates the continued strong momentum of the renewable energy sector and the clean energy demand from utilities and corporate entities.
+The announcement demonstrates the strong momentum of the renewable energy sector and the demand for clean energy from utilities and corporate entities.
 According to research by BloombergNEF, in 2020 corporations purchased a record 23.7 GW of clean energy, and experts expect that trend to continue.
 Since 2005, Soltage has successfully raised and invested $1 billion into clean energy infrastructure.

+Since 2018, Harrison Street has committed nearly $400 million in equity across investments in wind, solar, and hydroelectric projects.
+Harrison Street's renewable energy portfolio consists of more than 320 MW of installed capacity.
+Soltage has developed over 100 clean energy projects with more than 400 MW total distributed generating capacity under construction and management across the country.

 For media inquiries:

-For Soltage
+For Soltage:

 Regan Keller